 Group Discussion (GD) is a popular methodology utilized by various MBA institutes across the country to assess the applicants' skills and suitability to the respective institute.
-A large number of attributes are essential for a good score in a GD like, communication skills, persuasion skills, listening ability, lateral thinking, innovativeness, team-work etc.
+Along with a personal interview, essay-writing, and other group exercises, GD forms a crucial part of screening process doe MBA admissions.
+Common attributes required for a good score in a GD include communication skills, persuasion skills, listening ability, lateral thinking, innovativeness, team-work, etc.

 What is a GD?

-Aspirants shortlisted in the written test are called for the second stage of the admissions process, which generally includes, Group Discussion, Personal Interview and in some cases Essay Writing as well.
+As the name implies, group discussion refers to a communicative situation where the participants share their opinions, deliberate about different ideas, and try to find a solution to a given issue.
 Typically, the candidates are divided into groups of 10-15.
 They are given a topic and given 2-5 minutes to think over it.
 Then the moderators, which usually number 2-5, signal the start of the GD, which lasts for 10-20 minutes.
-The candidates are expected to have a coherent, participative and genial discussion over different aspects of the topic, with each member of the group contributing.
+The candidates are expected to have a coherent, participative and genial discussion over different aspects of the topic, with each member of the group contributing to it.

 Evaluation of a GD

-The examiners evaluate the members of the group on a large number of criteria and award marks based on their performance in the GD.
-Some of the important ones have been listed below:
+The examiners evaluate the members of the group on a wide range of criteria and award marks based on their performance in the GD.
+Some of the important parameters are listed below:

 - Knowledge about the Topic

 - Ability to work in a group (Team skills)

 - Individual contribution in the GD

 - Ability to think Logically